 The new music from San Francisco, most of it unrecorded at this writing, is the most potentially vital in the pop world.
-It shoots a cleansing wave over the rigid studiousness of rock.
-It brings driving spontaneity to a music that is becoming increasingly conscious of form and influence rather than effort.
-It is a resurgence which could drown the castrati who make easy listening and devour all those one‐shot wonders floating above stagnant water.
+It shoots a cleansing wave over the rigid studiousness of folk-rock.
+It brings driving spontaneity to a music that is becoming increasingly conscious of form and influence rather than effect.
+It is a resurgence which could smother the Monkees, drown the castrati who make easy listening, and devour all those one‐shot wonders that float above stagnant water.

-Talent scouts from a dozen major record companies are now grooving with the tribes at the Fillmore and the Avalon.
-Hip San Francisco is being carved into bits of business turf.
+Talent scouts from a dozen major record companies are now perusing the scene, and grooving with the tribes at the Fillmore and the Avalon.
+Hip San Francisco is being carved into bits of business territory.
 The Jefferson Airplane belong to RCA.
 The Sopwith Camel did so well for Kama Sutra the label has invested in a second group, the Charlatans.
 The Grateful Dead has signed with Warner Brothers in an extraordinary deal which gives them complete control over material and production.
-Moby Grape is tinkering with Columbia.
-And a fistful of local talent is being wined and dined like the last available shikse in the promised land.
+Moby Grape is tinkering with Columbia and Elektra.
+And a bulging fistful of local talent is being wined and dined like the last available shikse in the promised land.

 All because San Francisco is the Liverpool of the West.
-Not many breadmen understand the electronic rumblings from beneath the Golden Gate, but they are aware of two crucial factors: the demise of Merseybeat created a doldrums which resulted in the rise of rhythm-and-blues and milquetoast music, but left the white teenage audience swooning over an acknowledged fraud: the Monkees.
-Youth power still makes the pop industry move, and record executives know a fad sometimes needs no justification for success except its presence in a void.
+Not many bread-men understand the electronic rumblings from beneath the Golden Gate, but they are aware of two crucial factors: the demise of Merseybeat created a doldrums which resulted in the rise of rhythm-and-blues and milquetoast music, but left the white teenage audience swooning over an acknowledged fraud: the Monkees.
+Youth power still makes the pop industry move, and record executives know a fad sometimes needs no justification for success except its presence in a sympathetic time.
 There is the feeling now, as pop shepherds watch the stars over their grazing flock, that if the San Francisco sound isn't the next Messiah, it will at least give the profits a run for their money.

 Gleason, jazz and pop critic for the San Francisco Chronicle, writes with all the excitement of a participant.
-But he maintains the detachment of twenty years' experience.
-It is as though Bosley Crowther had set up headquarters at Warhol's Factory.
-Gleason's comprehension of the new sound is no small factor in its growth and acceptance by the hip establishment.
+But he maintains the detachment of 20 years' experience.
+It is as though Bosley Crowther had set up headquarters at The Factory.
+Gleason's thorough comprehension of the new sound is no small factor in its growth and acceptance by the hip establishment.
 He is a virtual tastemaker in the Haight, and even when the hippies put him down they talk to him, and he listens.

 That Ralph Gleason writes from San Francisco is no coincidence.
 This city's rapport with the source of its ferment is unique.
-Travelling up the coast from the ruins of the Sunset Strip to the Haight is a Dantesque ascent.
-Those 400 miles mark the difference between a neon wasteland and the most important underground in the nation.
-San Francisco has the vanguard because it works to keep it.
+Traveling up the coast from the ruins of the Sunset Strip to the Haight is a Dantesque ascent.
+It is no accident that 400 miles makes the difference between a neon wasteland and the most important underground in the nation.
+San Francisco has the vanguard because it works hard to keep it.
 Native culture is cherished as though the city's consuming passion were to produce a statement that could not possibly be duplicated in New York.
-Chauvinism in Southern California runs to rhetoric about pulse and plastic, but up north it is have-you-seen-the-Mime-Troupe? and Haight-Street-makes-Greenwich-Village-look-like-a-city-dump.
+Chauvinism in Southern California runs to rhetoric about the grandeur of nature, but up north it is all have-you-seen-the-Mime-Troupe? and Haight-Street-makes-the-Village-look-like-a-city-dump.

 Ten years ago, San Franciscans frowned on North Beach, but let it happen.
 Now, the city is prepared to support the rock underground by ignoring it.
 The theory of tacit neglect means a de facto tolerance of psychedelic drugs.
 San Francisco is far and away the most turned‐on city in the Western world.
 "The cops are aware of the number of heads here," says Bill Graham who owns the Fillmore and manages the Jefferson Airplane.
 "The law thinks it will fade out, like North Beach: What can they do?
 To see a cop in the Haight...it's like the English invading China.
 Once they own it, how are they going to police it?"

-Drugs are an open subject out here.
-When references appear in the music, they are direct and specific.
-But though concern with the dynamics of turning on is the most visible aspect of the scene here, it is by no means central to the music.
+The mouse is sometimes employed to symbolize psychedelic "enlightenment."
+In Los Angeles, the same realization is expressed by the Flower.
+A concern with and an expression of turning on is an aspect of Bay Area rock, but it is by no means central to the music.
 The secretive reserve that characterizes every other hip community is unnecessary baggage here.
 There is open talk of drug experience.
 When references appear in the music, they are direct and specific.
 While some groups seem impaled on a psychedelic spear ("How do we talk about drugs without getting banned from the radio?" is a key question of every Byrds album), San Francisco music says "pot" and goes on to other things.

 Bob Weir of the Grateful Dead insists: "We're not singing psychedelic drugs, we're singing music.
 We're musicians, not dope fiends."
 He sits in the dining‐room of the three‐story house he shares with the group, their women, and their community.
 The house is one of those masterpieces of creaking, curving spaciousness the Haight is filled with.
 Partially because of limited funds, but mostly because of the common consciousness which almost every group here adapts as its ethos, the Grateful Dead live and work together.
 They are acknowledged as the best group in the Bay Area.
 Leader Jerry Garcia is a patron saint of the scene.
 Ken Kesey calls him "Captain Trips."
 There is also Pigpen, the organist, and Reddy Kilowatt on bass.

 Together, the Grateful Dead sound like live thunder.
-There are no recordings of their music yet, which is probably just as well because no album could duplicate the feeling they generate in a dancehall.
+There are no recordings of their music yet, which is probably just as well because no album could produce the feeling they generate in a dancehall.
 I have never seen them live, but I spent an evening at the Fillmore listening to tapes.
 The music hits hard and stays hard, like early Rolling Stones, but distilled and concentrated.
-When their new album comes out, I will whip it on to my record‐player and if they have left that boulder sound at some palatial studio and come out with a polished pebble, I will know they don't live together in the Haight anymore.
+When their new album comes out, I will whip it on to my meagre record player, and if they have left that boulder sound at some palatial LA studio and come out with a polished pebble, I will know they don't live together in the Haight anymore.

-But right now a group called the Grateful Dead is playing live and living for an audience of anybody's kids in San Francisco.
+But, right now a group called the Grateful Dead is playing live and living for an audience of anybody's kids in San Francisco.
 Theirs is the Bay Area sound.
-Nothing convoluted in the lyrics, just rock lingua franca.
-Not a trace of preciousness in the music; just raunchy funky chords.
+Nothing convoluted in the lyrics, just rock 'n' roll lingua franca.
+Not a trace of preciousness in the music; just raunchy, funky chords.
 The big surprise about the San Francisco sound has nothing to do with electronics or some zany new camp.
-Musicians in this city have knocked all the civility away.
-They revel in the dark, grainy sound of roots.
+Musicians in this city have knocked all that civility away.
+They are back in dark, grainy sounds that are roots.

-"San Francisco is live," says Janis Joplin, of Big Brother and the Holding Company.
+"San Francisco is live," says Janis Joplin, singer for Big Brother and the Holding Company.
 "Recording in a studio is a completely different trip.
 No one makes a record like they sound live.
 Hard rock is the real nitty-gritty."

 Ask an aspiring musician from New York who his idols are and he'll begin a long list with the Beatles or Bob Dylan, then branch off into Paul Simon literacy or the Butterfield Blues bag (which means sounding like you've got a Ph.D in spade music) or a dozen variations in harmonics and composition.

 Marty Balin, who writes for the Jefferson Airplane, declares: "The Beatles are too complex to influence anyone around here.
 They're a studio sound."
 Which is as close as a San Francisco musician comes to describing his thing.
-Their music, they insist, is a virgin forest, unchannelled and filled with wildlife.
+Their music, they insist, is a virgin forest, unchanneled and filled with wildlife.
 There is a fear, a dread, of the A&R man's ax.
 This refusal to add technological effect is close to the spirit of folk music before Dylan electrified it.
 "A rock song still has to have drive and soul," Balin maintains.
 "Jazz started out as dance music, and ended up dead as something to listen to.
 If you can't get your effects live, the music's not alive."

 Gary Duncan, lead guitarist for the Quicksilver Messenger Service, adds: "Playing something in a studio means playing for two months.
 Playing live, a song changes in performance.
 In a studio, you attack things intellectually; onstage it's all emotion."

 San Francisco musicians associate Los Angeles with the evils of studio music.
 This is probably because almost every group has made the trek south to record.
-And the music available on record so far is anything but hard rock (the Sopwith Camel, for instance, earned everyone's disfavor with a lilting good-timey rendition of 'Hello, Hello'.
+And the music available on record is anything but hard rock (the Sopwith Camel, for instance, earned everyone's disfavor with a lilting good-timey rendition of 'Hello, Hello'.
 "They give us a bad name," says one musician.
 "They're a diversion," says another.
 "They smile nice.").

 But resentment of Los Angeles goes much deeper than the recording studio.
 The rivalry between Northern and Southern California makes a cold war in pop inevitable.
 While musicians in Los Angeles deride the sound from up north as "pretentious and self-conscious" and shudder at the way "people live like animals up there," the northern attitude is best summed up by a member of the Quicksilver Messenger Service who quipped, "L.A. hurts our eyes."